 In an emotionally charged crowd, the individual tends to sync with the group.
 It leads the group to behave in ways the individual would not.
 So, inclusion in the group is not without a price.
 And, this is why these group hypnosis tactics are so dangerous for any civilization.

 These tactics often use a scapegoat on which to project negative emotions.
 This focal point gives a charismatic leader an enemy to blame.
 Adolph Hitler is an example of a leader who was an expert at these tactics.
 It is the tactic of con-men who hone their craft in public.
 Religion and politics are the two public spaces where this occurs most often.

 Group hypnosis is the engine that allows groupthink to work.
 And it’s more common than you realize.
 This strategy at work in Western organized religion, politics, and even street gangs.
 Above all, religion is the biggest enemy of progress.
 It’s the chosen-one mentality and belief in the imaginary being known as God.

 We even see celebrations of sports teams that turn into vandalism.
-The negative sociological effects of this type of psychological manipulation are undisputed.
+The adverse sociological effects of this type of psychological manipulation are undisputed.
 Once immersed in the emotionally charged environment, it becomes addictive.
-The effects can last long after people leave the group.
+The results can last long after people leave the group.
 Thus, providing fuel to individual acts of violence.